Cape Town Book Fair - Day 2

 My feet...oh god, my feet...

-m, still recovering from yesterday's ordeals - we of the freelancing fraternity don't do well with early mornings.
+The day started out way too early as I crawled out of bed at 11am, still recovering from yesterday's ordeals - we of the freelancing fraternity don't do well with early mornings.

 I rushed down to the Fair to make my 12pm discussion on Pratchett and was quite concerned when at 11:56 I still hadn't spotted my co-speaker, scriptwriter for Pax Afrika, Sam Wilson.

-decided to sacrifice me to gods of bad speakers.
+I looked around nervously, thinking that perhaps he had decided to sacrifice me to gods of bad speakers.
 I was just about to start looking for the nearest hole to exit through when I looked back up at the Science Fiction stand and noticed that he had mysteriously materialised at the stand - with him was Dr. Jesicca Tiffin, lecturer of English at UCT.

 The talk went great, now that Sam and I were backed up by someone of real intelligence.
 We babbled our way through Pratchett's unique brand of comic-fantasy, parosy and post-mordernism, (don't ask me, I have no idea) and the crowd seemed genuiningly interested, with loads of vehement head-nodding as they agreed with everything we said.
 At one point I was almost mistaken for the man himself as some, not-too-clued-up reporter asked a fan which one of us was Pratchett.